icopy-site/awesome/docs/awesome/awesome-selenium.md

 - [darcy](https://github.com/darcy-framework/darcy-webdriver) - Page object framework for structured, maintainable automation.
 - [Selenide](https://github.com/codeborne/selenide) - A framework for writing easy-to-read and easy-to-maintain automated tests using a Fluent API.
 Selenide has a magic trick that resolves most problems with Ajax and timeouts.
 - [Galen Framework](http://galenframework.com/) - Automated testing of look and feel for your responsive websites.
-- [Serenity](http://www.thucydides.info/) - It is an open source library for writing better quality automated acceptance tests faster. (https://github.com/christian-bromann/awesome-selenium/blob/master/Formerly Thucydides).
+- [Serenity](http://www.thucydides.info/) - It is an open source library for writing better quality automated acceptance tests faster.
+(Formerly Thucydides).
 - [seleniumQuery](https://github.com/seleniumQuery/seleniumQuery) - jQuery-like cross-driver interface in Java for WebDriver.
-Designed as a thin layer, it can be used alone or on top of your favorite framework just to make some cases (https://github.com/christian-bromann/awesome-selenium/blob/master/e.g. asserting/waiting) simpler when needed.
+Designed as a thin layer, it can be used alone or on top of your favorite framework just to make some cases (e.g. asserting/waiting) simpler when needed.
 - [WebDriverManager](https://github.com/bonigarcia/webdrivermanager) - Automatic management of Selenium WebDriver binaries.

 #### C#

 - [Selenium with C#](http://seleniumhq.github.io/selenium/docs/api/dotnet/index.html) - Selenium C# bindings
 - [Atata](https://github.com/atata-framework/atata) - Automated web testing full featured framework based on Selenium WebDriver.
-- [Strontium](https://github.com/jimevans/strontium) - A .NET implementation (https://github.com/christian-bromann/awesome-selenium/blob/master/but outdated) for Selenium/WebDriver (https://github.com/christian-bromann/awesome-selenium/blob/master/Remote) Server
+- [Strontium](https://github.com/jimevans/strontium) - A .NET implementation (but outdated) for Selenium/WebDriver (Remote) Server

 #### Groovy